toddfast/mutagen-cassandra/README.md

 ### Examples

 For an example of using Mutagen Cassandra, see the unit tests.
-To run the tests, you'll need a running instance of Cassandra running on default port (9160).
+To run the tests, you'll need a running instance of Cassandra running on the default port (9160).